 Make Learning Spanish fun.
 Link the learning to a hobby or passion.
 Do you like cooking?
 Read culinary books or recipes in Spanish.
 If you love sailing find websites in Spain about that.

-Listen to Spansih Radio, listen to real accents.
+Listen to Spanish Radio, listen to real accents.
 My favourite was listening to adverts and working out what they were saying.

 Read magazines or newspapers.
 Choose short pieces or articles with lots of photos to break it up.
 Maybe about a subject that you are particularly interested in: cooking, cars, science, movies.
-You can access some of them online ( a good site to find them is www.kiosco.net )
+You can access some of them online.

 Read books in Spanish.
 If this idea seems daunting at first, choose short stories.
 Try to avoid looking every word up in the dictionary.
 Only look at words that are repeated frequently that you don´t understand and that are key to the story.